Capital Gazette gunman constantly harassed journalists on Twitter. Why wasn't he stopped?

 Twitter now concedes it did not move quickly enough to curb abuse and harassment.
 Twitter CEO Jack Dorsey has pledged Twitter would work to make sure it becomes a healthier environment for users – at the same time abuse on Twitter intensified during and after the presidential election.

-The company has taken more forceful steps to curbing harassment, such as by reducing the visibility of accounts that are disruptive or abusive, giving users new tools to block content they don't want to see and beefing up training of employees who review complaints of harassment from Twitter users.
+The company has taken more forceful steps to curbing harassment, such as reducing the visibility of accounts that are disruptive or abusive, giving users new tools to block content they don't want to see, and beefing up training of employees who review harassment complaints from Twitter users.

-It's unclear if the tweets on the Ramos account violated Twitter's rules.
+It's unclear whether the tweets on the Ramos account violated Twitter's rules.

 New tools to identify harmful behavior would not not have alerted Twitter to Ramos, whose account had been dormant for more than two years until Thursday, when he made a final menacing tweet.
 Before Twitter began using the new tools, an individual user would have had to flag Ramos' tweets as a problem.
 Even when users flag such abuse, Twitter has had a patchy track record of acting on the complaint.